mountainMath/cansim/README.md

 By default percentages will be converted to rates, so instead of being 0-100 it will be normalized to 0-1.
 To change that behaviour set *normalize_percent=FALSE*.

 ### Contributing

-This package is still under development and may have some bugs.
+This package is under active development and may have some bugs.
 [Issues](https://github.com/mountainMath/cansim/issues) and [pull requests](https://github.com/mountainMath/cansim/pulls) are highly appreciated.

 ### To-do

-- [ ] Clean up package and function documentation
+- [x] Clean up package and function documentation
-- [ ] Provide additional user control over cache location
+- [x] Provide additional user control over cache location
 - [ ] Test for more bugs
 - [ ] Submit to CRAN